MohanGuo/Equivariant_Diffusion/blogpost.md

 <!-- One paper found reimplementing Diffusion-QL (a diffusion-based offline RL algorithm) lead to a 5x speed increase (https://proceedings.neurips.cc/paper_files/paper/2023/file/d45e0bfb5a39477d56b55c0824200008-Paper-Conference.pdf).  -->

-Jax is a machine learning framework that can result in significantly faster code.
-A reimplementation of another diffusion-based model lead to a 5x increase in speed [28].
-The increase in speed is very task specific, however.
+Jax is a machine learning framework that can result in significantly faster code depending on the task.
 During compilation, Jax transforms are turned into computation graphs.
 XLA turns these computation graphs into efficient, GPU-ready machine code.
 This process becomes even quicker when we use JIT (Just in Time) compilation.
 With Jit compilation, arrays are replaced with abstract tracers, which encode the shape and datatype (but not values) of the arrays.
 Using these tracers, jax.jit extracts the sequence of operations required by the function.
 This sequence can then be cached and reapplied within XLA on new inputs of the same shape and data type, saving computation.

-Diffusion seems like an ideal use case for Jax, since diffusion requires certain functions to run repeatedly.
+Diffusion seems like an ideal use case for Jax, since diffusion requires certain functions to be run repeatedly.
 Thus, we can optimize the function once and gain speed everytime we reuse the function.
 However, in order to run Jax with jit, we had to overcome several changes:

 ### Using pure functions: